Members of Congress express outrage after Maher slur

 Sen. Tim Scott, R-South Carolina, who is black, lamented "double standards" Saturday morning on Twitter and elaborated on his comments at the Iowa "Roast and Ride."

 "Too often, too many people give the liberals a break on incendiary remarks that they make and it's time to hold their feet to the fire and it's good news to see people come out now and do so.
-It's necessary," Scott told the audience.
+It's necessary," Scott told an audience of reporters.
 He declined to comment on whether Maher should be fired.

+Asked to elaborate on his "double standards" remark, Scott's office said the senator "has been vocal about the racially-charged comments he himself has received from the so-called tolerant left.
+His tweet this morning was in reference to an extremely inappropriate and offensive term used by a liberal commentator on national television."

 Rep. Yvette Clarke, a New York Democrat, called Maher's remark "completely unacceptable."